wholenote/a-discord-bot/README.md

 ### Environment Setup

-1. Create an Discord Application in the Developer Portal
+1. Create an Discord Application in the Developer Portal.
 2. In the newly created Application, make a Bot and turn on the privileged member intent.
 3. Go to the OAuth2 tab and copy the Bot's Discord Token for later.
-4. Clone the repo
+4. Clone the repo.
    ```sh
    git clone https://github.com/wholenote/a-discord-bot.git
    ```
-3. Install NPM packages
+3. Install Python packages.
    ```sh
    pip install -r requirements.txt
    ```
-4. Create a .env file in the project directory and enter the Bot's Discord Token in it
+4. Create a .env file in the project directory and enter the Bot's Discord Token in it.
    ```
    DISCORD_TOKEN=1234567890
    ```
-5. Get a Urban Dictionary API key and add it to the .env file
+5. Get a Urban Dictionary API key and add it to the .env file.
    ```
    DISCORD_TOKEN=1234567890
    URBAND_TOKEN=0987654321
    ```
-6. Create a file called `wordle_words.txt`(5 letter words, one line each) in the project directory
+6. Create a file called `wordle_words.txt` (5 letter words, one line each) in the project directory.
-7. Run the bot
+7. Run the bot.
   ```sh
   python bot.py
   ```